 Worst was the case wherein I received a text message written by my father-in-law who was circulating it around, within the family “ Kindly do not follow her (mine) footsteps, as she is a barren lady who cannot bear children.”

 I was not sure if these words were to be taken seriously, but it did break me as a woman.
-It’s a shame that even today, there is a certain category of human, who consider a woman’s respect lies in her womb and not in her.
+It’s a shame that even today, there is a certain category of humans, who consider a woman’s respect lies in her womb and not in her.

 I was going through emotional turbulence, not because I didn’t have a child, but because of the way, my private life has been showcased as if someone had a hold on it.
 I also got to know through a person from their family about a story of my abortion, which I never had.

-After experiencing so much trauma and humiliation, I decided to end this relationship and to take legal action against my husband’s family.
+After experiencing so much trauma and humiliation, I decided to end this relationship and take legal action against my husband’s family.
 However, my husband was never a part of this.
 He being a person with a very timid nature, has never encouraged or actively been a part of such corrupt ideas.
 To be frank, it did take some time for me to realize that he was not a part of this scam.
 I am grateful to my own family, who have stood by me and supported me through this phase of life.

 Eventually, we took a very hard decision of not keeping any contact with my husband’s parents.
 And they too have disowned their own son now – for being different from their generation, and for “not producing babies” soon after marriage.
 It is said – “Sometimes people come into your life just to teach you how to let go.”
 And I had to let them go, for my own good.

 This is a kind of story that many of you would have heard, or experienced but preferred to ignore or endured silently.
 This is sad.
-Somewhere each one of us is responsible for tolerating such inhuman behavior silently.
+Somewhere each one of us is responsible for tolerating such inhuman behaviour silently.

 While I was depressed with the whole thought and it took a lot of time for me to overcome this ordeal.
 I met many women who had similar tale to narrate on how they were treated unfairly.
 But, why don’t these ever come out !
 And why they haven’t taken any stand!
 Or why don’t they even take a stand for another women!

 Being an Indian woman, disowning or completely cutting all the connections off with husband’s family was really very difficult, but not impossible.
-I too have to deal with a lot of Social pressure, cultural and traditional dilemma and blames.
+I too have to deal with a lot of social pressure, cultural and traditional dilemma and blames.
 It is not easy!
 At times, I feel depressed and suffer alone.

 BUT, I stand strong as an Independent woman, who thinks her self-respect is the most important to her.
 I do not have to be nice to someone, who was trying to tarnish my image, behind my back.
 And most importantly, as appropriately said by the great philosopher Seneca – “What you think of yourself is much more important than what people think of you.”